petedejoy/documentation/v2/apache_airflow/tutorial/monitoring.md

 Thanks to community contributed operators such as the [Slack](https://airflow.incubator.apache.org/_modules/slack_operator.html) or [email](https://pythonhosted.org/airflow/_modules/email_operator.html) operator, you can send notifications for success, failure, or other custom events as they happen.

 ##### Message on Success
 In some cases, you may want to be notified when a workflow succeeds.
-An easy way to do this is to add a task downstream of the rest of your tasks that sends a notification.
+An easy way to do this is to add a task downstream from the rest of your tasks that sends a notification.

 ##### Message on Failure
 Depending on your use-case, there's different ways you can handle failure notifications.
 The failure emails and Slack operator are can all be highly customized and built-on.